 “Thomas Newcomen and colleagues’ achievements untainted by the smokescreens of Watt”

-The inaugural International Early Engines Conference (IEEC hereafter) will be held from 11th-13th May, 2017 at The Ironworks, Elsecar Heritage Centre in South Yorkshire.
+The inaugural International Early Engines Conference (IEEC hereafter) runs from 11th-13th May, 2017 at The Ironworks, Elsecar Heritage Centre in South Yorkshire.
 The purpose of the conference is to provide a forum for presentation and discussion of new research into heat engines prior to 1812.

 Twenty papers, each of thirty minutes duration are planned, plus visits to local engine houses and related sites.
 Catering will be provided and relevant publications will be on sale by the sponsoring organisations.

-Conference transactions will be published as a themed edition of the International Journal for the History of Engineering and Technology.
+Conference transactions will be published as themed editions of the International Journal for the History of Engineering and Technology.

 Registration for the conference includes whole conference and day delegate options.
-To view the options and register for the conference, please visit the host Barnsley Museums, at the following link:
+To view the options and check registration details for the conference, please visit the host Barnsley Museums, at the following link:

-- Alternatively, please use the Printable IEEC Booking Form.
+- Alternatively, for postal bookings, please use the Printable IEEC Booking Form.

-The IEEC will be hosted at The Ironworks, Elsecar, South Yorkshire, part of the Elsecar Heritage Centre in Barnsley (postcode: S74 8HJ).
-The Ironworks has wheelchair access, and assistance or guide dogs are welcome.
+The inaugural IEEC is hosted at The Ironworks, Elsecar, South Yorkshire, part of the Elsecar Heritage Centre in Barnsley (postcode: S74 8HJ).
+The Ironworks is wheelchair accessible and assistance or guide dogs are welcome.